-VISION 2050 included extensive public outreach to ultimately shape a final year 2050 land use and transportation plan.
-This outreach included partnering with eight community organizations serving and representing the Region's minority populations, low-income populations, and people with disabilities.
-The eight organizations are: Common Ground, Ethnically Diverse Business Coalition, Hmong American Friendship Association, IndependenceFirst, Milwaukee Urban League, Southside Organizing Committee, Urban Economic Development Association of Wisconsin, and Urban League of Racine and Kenosha.
+VISION 2050 includes extensive public outreach to ultimately shape a final year 2050 land use and transportation plan.
+This outreach includes SEWRPC relationships with eight community partner organizations representing minority, low-income, and immigrant populations, people with disabilities, and other diverse groups of traditionally underrepresented residents, nonprofits, and businesses in the Region.
+The eight organizations are: Ethnically Diverse Business Coalition, Hmong American Friendship Association, IndependenceFirst, Milwaukee Urban League, Southside Organizing Committee, Urban Economic Development Association of Wisconsin, Urban League of Racine and Kenosha, and Common Ground.

 The third set of VISION 2050 partner workshops was conducted concurrently with SEWRPC's VISION 2050 workshops for the general public, held in each of the seven counties in the Southeastern Wisconsin Region.
 Partner and public workshops during the period included the same presentation, materials, and activities.
-The schedule for Visioning Workshops was as follows:
+The approximate schedule for Visioning Workshops is as follows:

-Workshop #1 October - November 2013 Workshop #2 December 2013 - January 2014 Workshop #3 September - October 2014 October - December 2015 Workshop #4 Workshop #5 April - May 2016
+Workshop #1 October and November 2013

+Workshop #2 December 2013 and January 2014

+Workshop #3 September and October 2014

+Workshop #4 Spring or summer 2015

+Workshop #5 Fall 2015